 An Experienced Palimony Attorney Can Help You through a Difficult Separation

-Until fairly recently, only married couples were legally allowed to seek alimony after a separation or divorce.
-Today, palimony awards can ease the financial complexities involved when an unmarried couple ends a long-term relationship.
-An attorney at the firm can help you navigate the financial aspects of your separation to ensure that you have the support you need to financially recover from your palimony matte.
+Palimony awards can ease the financial complexities involved when an unmarried couple ends a long-term relationship.
+An attorney at the firm can help you navigate the financial aspects of ending a long-term relationship.

 What is Palimony?

 The term “palimony” was coined as a portmanteau of “pal” and “alimony,” and originates from the 1976 California case of Marvin v.
 Marvin.
-In that case, Michelle Triola Marvin, a longtime partner of actor Lee Marvin, claimed that she was entitled to half of the income and property he had acquired during their relationship, because her support as a homemaker allowed him to pursue his career.
+In that case, Michelle Triola Marvin, a longtime partner of actor Lee Marvin, claimed that she was entitled to half of the income and property he had acquired during their relationship because her support as a homemaker allowed him to pursue his career.
 While Ms. Marvin was ultimately unsuccessful, palimony was created.

 Palimony and Child Support